The past year has been the most challenging in living memory, from both a personal and business perspective. More or

 But for the purposes of our analysis, the development of Agile methodology in software development in the late 1990’s and onward is key to understanding the unprecedented impact that Agile is having on organizations – and Change Management practitioners – today.
 The Agile approach to software development was a direct response to the complex, cumbersome and slow traditional approach to delivering software and IT projects.
 In stark contrast, it is flexible, iterative, allows rapid deployment of changes and - perhaps most importantly - it gets software in the hands of end users much more quickly than before.

 Fast forward to today – and the unprecedented success of Agile in software teams has led to its principles spreading like wildfire through teams and across functions in organizations and making it one of the hottest topics in boardrooms across the globe.
 Consider some of the following pre-COVID-19 stats:

 - 94% of organizations surveyed by Deloitte see “agility and collaboration” as critical to their organizational success (although only 6% see themselves as “highly agile today”)

 - McKinsey also found that while less than 10% of organizations have completed an agility transformation, a whopping 75% see organizational agility at either a top or top three priority for them

-And COVID has only served to pull Agile right up to the top of the business agenda with the unprecedented level of disruption demanding that business units take an Agile approach to planning, delivering and evaluating their activities.
+And COVID has only served to pull Agile right up to the top of the business agenda with the unprecedented level of disruption demanding agile change leadership - and that business units take an Agile approach to planning, delivering and evaluating their activities.
 And if the business is using this type of approach, the challenge for Change Management practitioners is to adopt a completely new and revolutionary approach to change implementation that mirrors and support this.

 So where does this leave Change Management in all of this?